How to apply code review best practices with proper tools.

 - Visual Expert

 The code review process is a very important stage for project development.
-Don’t forget to include the checklists and the review at each change and always try to keep up to date with new threats.
+Don’t forget to include checklists and the review of each change and always try to keep up to date with new threats.